Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Introduction

-With the rise of Smart Cities and the Internet of Things more generally, many cities have been instrumented with a large number of sensors capable of capturing important statistics, such us volumes of traffic and average speeds of cars passing through urban intersections.
-Although the information from each of the sensors can be useful in isolation (\emph{e.g.,} maintaining statistics about traffic, pollution, bus speeds, etc.), the combination of the information across multiple sensor types could provide more value.
-However, processing heterogeneous sensors data poses several challenges.
-One of the main challenges is dealing with the velocity and, when accumulated, volume of the data.
+Notice that processing heterogeneous sensor data in IoT applications poses several challenges: (1) One of the main challenges is, clearly, dealing with the velocity and, when accumulated, the volume of the data.
 A city can have thousands of sensors sampling at kHz rates.
-For example, in a network of $10,000$ sensors, sampling with 1 byte resolution at 1 kHz, one obtains close to 311 TB of data per year that needs to be analyzed to estimate what is normal.
-The second challenge involves detecting an event in real-time.
-An automated event detection is useful in cases that the event is detected within seconds after it occurs, such as when a road is completely blocked, before people start venting their frustration on social media or dialing their phones.
-Another common challenge are missing values and failures of sensors.
-It is very common for sensors to stop working or start reporting wrong values (\emph{e.g.}, negative car flow).
-Finally, there is measurement noise.
+For example, in a network of $10,000$ sensors, sampling with 1-byte resolution at 1 kHz, one obtains close to 311 TB of data per year that needs to be analyzed to estimate what is normal.
+(2) The second challenge involves detecting an event in real-time.
+An automated event detection is useful in cases that the event is detected within seconds after it occurs, such as when a road is completely blocked before people start venting their frustration on social media or dialling rescue services.
+(3) Another common challenge is the missing values and failures of sensors.
+It is widespread for sensors to stop working or start reporting wrong values (\emph{e.g.}, negative car flow).
+Distinguishing the mal-function of a single sensor from a genuine event shows the necessity of utilising multivariate data.
+(4) Finally, there is measurement noise.
+In field conditions, e.g., an induction loop buried under inches of tarmac, or a traffic-volume estimate from a video feed captured in a rainstorm, does have a very limited accuracy.
+While there are methods for dealing with each of these challenges in isolation, one should like to address all four at the same time.